 To directly access project-related data in the LTA you need to have an account in MoM that is enabled for the archive.

-- 1. This automatically happens if you were a member of the original project proposal in Northstar/MoM. - 2.
-Otherwise Science Operations and Support can add you to the project for which you need access upon request.
+This automatically happens if you were a member of the original project proposal in Northstar/MoM.

-If you were not originally a member of the project in MoM, you can request to be added by Science Operations and Support.
+If you were not included among the co-authors of the project but are still a collaborator, you can request to be added by Science Operations and Support.
 When you send such a request, you must add the project's PI in cc.
 After Science Operations and Support adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
 Please note that this will set a new password not just for the LTA but for MoM (LOFAR/WSRT) and Northstar as well.